mindspore-ai/docs/tutorials/source_en/debug/profiler.md

     ├── logs                           // MindSpore Log files parsed by the Profiler interface └── PROF_000001_20230628101435646_FKFLNPEPPRRCFCBA  // CANN layer performance data, named format: PROF_{number}_{timestamp}_{string}, delete other data when data_simplification=True, only retain the original performance data in this directory
           ├── analyze                  // Generated when profiler_level=ProfilerLevel.Level1 or profiler_level=ProfilerLevel.Level2 in scenarios where there is communication such as multiple cards or clusters
-          ├── device_{Rank_ID}         // CANN Profling Performance data collected on the device ├── host                     // CANN Profling Performance data collected on the host ├── mindstudio_profiler_log  // CANN Profling parsed log files.
+          ├── device_{Rank_ID}         // CANN Profiling Performance data collected on the device ├── host                     // CANN Profiling Performance data collected on the host ├── mindstudio_profiler_log  // CANN Profiling parsed log files.
 Delete this directory when data_simplification is set to True
-          └── mindstudio_profiler_output     // CANN Profling parsed performance data.
+          └── mindstudio_profiler_output     // CANN Profiling parsed performance data.
 Delete this directory when data_simplification is set to True
 ```

 The detailed description of each file in the `ASCEND_PROFILER_OUTPUT` directory is as follows.

 > - `FRAMEWORK` is the performance raw data of the framework side, no need to pay attention to it.
-> - `PROF` directory is the performance data collected by CANN Profling, mainly saved in the `mindstudio_profiler_output` directory.
+> - `PROF` directory is the performance data collected by CANN Profiling, mainly saved in the `mindstudio_profiler_output` directory.

 ### ascend_mindspore_profiler_{Rank_ID}.db